trinhminhtriet/trinhminhtriet/resume/TrinhMinhTriet-SrJS.md

 - **Description:** A system for sending information and alerts to check the status of employees in the event of natural disasters, earthquakes, tsunamis, volcanic eruptions, etc.
 - **Role:** Technical Lead
-- **Technologies Used:** Golang, NestJS, Aurora, Azure Active Directory, GitHub Actions, Terraform, Docker, ECS, SQS, SNS, SES, S3, Lambda, CloudFront, CloudWatch.
+- **Technologies Used:** Laravel, Aurora, Azure Active Directory, GitHub Actions, Terraform, Docker, ECS, SQS, SNS, SES, S3, Lambda, CloudFront, CloudWatch.
 - **Responsibilities:**
-  - Estimated project workload and timelines using Agile estimation techniques.
-  - Authored comprehensive technical proposals and design documentation.
-  - Mentored developers to enhance team productivity.
+  - Developed and maintained web applications using PHP and related technologies.
+  - Collaborated with cross-functional teams to define and achieve project goals.
-  - Conducted benchmark tests to ensure optimal performance and scalability.
+  - Conducted code reviews and provided feedback to ensure code quality and adherence to best practices.
-  - Performed security scans to identify and mitigate vulnerabilities.
   - Automated deployment processes via GitHub Actions, CodeBuild, CodeDeploy pipelines.
 - **Outcome:**
   - Successfully launched the platform.